uofs-simlab/func/Readme.md

 Notes
 -----
-- `FunC` is "pseudo header only."
-So all of its functionality is available through headers only.
-But, linking with `libfunc.so` will greatly speed up the compile time of any program using our LUTs.
+- `FunC` can be used as a header only library; however, files that take a long time to compile (eg. LookupTableFactory.hpp) can be compiled for various user provided types.
+As such, linking with `libfunc.so` is not necessary, but will greatly speed up the compile time of user code.

+TODO show off the process of compiling LUTFactory for other types

 References
 ----------